dondongwon/LPMDataset/README.md

 - [x] (Reveiwer MsAX) Include human evaluation results, exact testing sets to enable investigatation on where humans fail - can be found in `/human_study`

-- [x] (Reviewer MsAX, GHav) Include requirements.txt - can be found in main directory
+- [x] (Reviewer MsAX, GHav) Include requirements.txt - can be found in main directoryin `Setting up the Environment`

 - [x] (Reviewer S6Me) Include metadata on learning objectives - can be found in the `video_links.csv` in the dataset